 There are many actions which have to occur in the mouth and throat in order for us to normally suck, chew and swallow food/drink.
-Swallowing difficulty can occur at different stages of the swallowing process.
-In addition to difficulty swallowing, some children have sensory feeding problems.
-These children are often labeled “picky eaters”, but may have a real oral-tactile defensiveness to certain textures and foods which make feeding difficult.
+Swallowing disorders are also called dysphagia, and can occur at different stages of the swallowing process.

 If you notice your child having some of the following signs, a feeding / swallowing evaluation should be conducted:

 - Irritability or lack of alertness during feeding

 - Failure to accept different textures of food